Entrepreneurship in the Service of Art and Culture

 At the same time, Ricordi adopted forward-looking business strategies.
 He expanded his catalogue by acquiring entire musical archives — most notably that of Teatro alla Scala in 1825 — as well as works from competing publishers, thereby building an exceptionally broad repertoire.
 By the mid-nineteenth century, the Ricordi catalogue comprised thousands of titles, including works by the leading Italian opera composers of the period — Rossini, Bellini, Donizetti and Mercadante — and from the outset secured the collaboration of Giuseppe Verdi.

-This farsighted policy of exclusive contracts with major composers, above all Verdi, established Casa Ricordi in a dominant position within both the Italian and international musical landscape of the second half of the nineteenth century.
+This farsighted policy of exclusive contracts with major composersestablished Casa Ricordi in a dominant position within both the Italian and international musical landscape of the second half of the nineteenth century.
 Towards the end of the century, the company made a decisive leap towards full industrialisation.

 Capitalising on technological and legislative advances — particularly in the field of copyright — Ricordi inaugurated a new, state-of-the-art printing works in Milan in 1883, described at the time as one of the most modern and efficient in Europe.